raffaelj/wordpress_rlj-blocks/README.md

 The CSS will not load automatically in the frontend.
 You have to add your own custom styles.
 It's a bad design decision, to run tons of requests just to add 10 lines of css for each plugin.
 I use it with a child theme of Twentynineteen.

+## Installation

+Copy all files of this repository into `/wp-content/plugins/rlj-blocks`.

+I don't know, how to add a plugin to the official WordPress plugins, yet.

 ## Notes

 If you use the new, fancy Gutenberg features, Wordpress will try to load a Webfont from Google.
 They still default to kick their users privacy straight into the ass.
 So dont't forget to install [Disable Google Fonts](https://wordpress.org/plugins/disable-google-fonts/).

 ## Custom CSS

+Add this code to your child theme or copy it to "Additional CSS" of your Customizer.

 ```css
 .has-background {